photograph by samira stephens, 2020

 tim loveday

-Originally from rural NSW, Tim currently resides in North Fitzroy, Melbourne, the traditional land of the Wurundjeri people, where he completed RMIT’s Honours in Creative Writing (First Class) and RMIT’s Associate Degree in Professional Writing and Editing, receiving the Vice-Chancellor’s List Award for both.
+Originally from regional NSW, Tim currently resides in North Fitzroy, Melbourne, the traditional land of the Wurundjeri people, where he completed RMIT’s Honours in Creative Writing (First Class) and RMIT’s Associate Degree in Professional Writing and Editing, receiving the Vice-Chancellor’s List Award for both.
 With a passion for disability, Tim also has a Bachelor Degree in Disability and Inclusive Education from ACU.
-He is a current creative writing PhD candidate at the University of Melbourne, where he is researching the mass radicalisation of male youth online through the manosphere and how such radicalisation might be reinterpreted through literary satire.
+He is a current creative writing PhD candidate at the University of Melbourne, where he is researching satirical representations of the manosphere.

 As an avid fan of the full stop, he’s afraid of sentences longer than 6 words; this bio is trying.